-Due to the coronavirus (COVID-19) outbreak, some attractions, events, tours and businesses may be either temporarily closed or operating in a restricted capacity.
+Due to the coronavirus (COVID-19) pandemic, some attractions, events, tours and businesses may be either temporarily closed, operating in a restricted capacity or have events rescheduled.
 Consult their website and/or Facebook page for the latest information.

 Showcasing the works of local artists, including paintings, sculptures, ceramics and jewellery, within an architecturally designed building full of light and reflecting shape of ocean waves

 Spanning over 100,000 hectares along the coast between Anglesea and Princetown and inland towards Colac, this park features the steep timbered ridges of the Otway Ranges, fern gullies, waterfalls, and a coastline dominated by tall cliffs, coves and sandy beaches